mhdawson/micro-app-cordova-launcher/README.md

   </PRE>
   Substitute your org/name for "devrus" in the above command.

-   If you need to create a keystore this is an sample command:
+  If you need to create a keystore this is a sample command:
   <PRE>
   keytool -genkey -v -keystore devrus-mobileapps.keystore -alias devrus-mobileapps -keyalg RSA -keysize 2048 -validity 10000
   </PRE>